-WASHINGTON — U.N.
-Secretary-General António Guterres called for a global ceasefire on Monday to help vanquish the COVID-19 pandemic, imploring warring parties to disarm and fight the virus as a “common enemy.”
+WASHINGTON (AN) — U.N.
+Secretary-General António Guterres called for a global cease-fire on Monday to help vanquish the COVID-19 pandemic, imploring warring parties to disarm and fight the virus as a "common enemy."

 The urgency of the U.N. chief's appeal was underscored by the surging numbers in confirmed coronavirus cases worldwide, which rose to more than 378,000 accompanied by over 16,o00 deaths, according to two separate Johns Hopkins University and Google data trackers.

 "The virus does not care about nationality or ethnicity, faction or faith.
 It attacks all, relentlessly.
 Meanwhile, armed conflict rages on around the world," Guterres said in a statement.

 "That is why today, I am calling for an immediate global cease-fire in all corners of the world," he said.
 "It is time to put armed conflict on lockdown and focus together on the true fight of our lives."

 It took two months for the global number of confirmed COVID-19 cases to reach 100,000 on March 7, and just two more weeks to get to 200,000.
 The total rose to 300,000 only four days later, a clear signal the pandemic is accelerating, the World Health Organization said.
 At this pace, the number of cases is on track to hit 400,000 within a day or so.

 WHO Director-General Tedros Adhanom Ghebreyesus said social distancing alone will not stop the pandemic.
 He called it “heartbreaking” that the virus has now spread to virtually all the world's nations.

 "Asking people to stay at home and other physical distancing measures are an important way of slowing down the spread of the virus and buying time — but they are defensive measures," he said.
 "You can't win a football game only by defending.
 You have to attack as well."